Nanjing: Qing dynasty and Taiping Rebellion

 The New York Methodist Mission Society's superintendent Virgil Hart arrived in Nanjing in 1881.
-After some time, he succeeded in buying land near the city's Southern Gate and Confucian Temple to build the city's first Methodist church, Western hospital (Blackstone Methodist Hospital) and boys' school.
+After some time, he succeeded in buying land near the city's Southern Gate and Confucian Temple to build the city's first Methodist church, Western hospital and boys' school.
 The hospital would later be unified with the Drum Tower Hospital and the boys' school would be expanded by later missionaries to become the University of Nanking and Medical School.
 The old mission property became the No. 13 Middle School, the oldest continually-used school grounds in the city.